 Ac24 (169aa:19.2kDa), (Bm15:169aa:19.4kDa), Protein kinase interacting protein (PKIP).

 Homologs are found in all Group I and II NPV genomes.
 This gene product was found to interact with AcMNPV protein kinase I (see Ac10) in a yeast two-hybrid assay.
 It stimulates PK-1 activity in vitro.
-PKIP appears to be essential as attempts to isolate a deletion mutant were unsuccessful (87).
-Ts mutants in pkip are defective in very late transcription (88).
-BmNPV insertion mutations of this gene (Bm15) also could not be isolated (15).
+PKIP appears to be essential as attempts to isolate a deletion mutant were unsuccessful (94).
+Ts mutants in PKIP are defective in very late transcription (95).
+BmNPV bacmids deleted for Bm15 were viable, but the infection spread slower than wt in cultured cells (15).

-Ac25 (316aa:36.6kDa), (Bm16:317aa:36.7kDa), DBP.
+Ac25 (316aa:36.6kDa), (Bm16:317aa:36.7kDa), (Ha25:324aa:37.6kDa), DNA binding protein (DBP).

 Ac25 encodes a single-stranded DNA binding protein called DBP.
 Homologs are found in all sequenced baculovirus genomes, except that of the dipteran (CuniNPV) (although an orf is present with ~50% identity over 22 aa) and in some instances multiple copies of the dbp gene are present.
-It has properties similar to the other baculovirus SSB, LEF-3 (Ac67), in that it interacts with itself and is capable of both unwinding and annealing DNA (89).
+It has properties similar to the other baculovirus SSB, LEF-3 (Ac67), in that it interacts with itself and is capable of both unwinding and annealing DNA (96).
 It is an essential gene, as bacmids lacking Ac25 are noninfectious and appear to produce defective nucleocapsids.
-Although not a virion structural protein, DBP exhibits a tight association with subnuclear structures, suggesting that it is a component of the virogenic stroma (89), and when DBP was deleted from an AcMNPV bacmid, cells transfected with this construct appeared to lack a virogenic stroma.
-This suggested that dbp is required for the production of nucleocapsids and the virogenic stroma (90).
+Although not a virion structural protein, DBP exhibits a tight association with subnuclear structures, suggesting that it is a component of the virogenic stroma (96), and when DBP was deleted from an AcMNPV bacmid, cells transfected with this construct appeared to lack a virogenic stroma.
+This suggested that dbp is required for the production of nucleocapsids and the virogenic stroma (97).

-Ac26 (129aa:14.6kDa), (Bm17:129aa:14.5kDa).
+Ac26 (129aa:14.6kDa), (Bm17:129aa:14.5kDa), Ha26:133aa:15kDa).

 Homologs of Ac26 are found in the genomes all Group I, and most Group II NPV genomes.
-Ac26 is likely to be nonessential because when it was interrupted by insertional mutagenesis in BmNPV (Bm17), the virus appeared to be normal (15).
+Bm17 is expressed as a late gene and is localized to both the nucleus and cytoplasm (98).
+When Bm17 was deleted from a BmNPV bacmid, the virus was viable, but the infection spread slowly in cell culture (15).

 Ac27 (286aa:33.3kDa), (Bm18:292aa:34.0kDa), iap-1.

 Ac27 is a member of the inhibitor of apoptosis (iap) gene family.
-Up to 5 iap homologs are found in baculovirus genomes (17), however AcMNPV has two copies, iap-1 and -2.
+Up to 5 iap homologs are found in baculovirus genomes (99), however AcMNPV has two copies, iap-1 and -2.
 Unlike iap-2, which is found in both Group I and II NPVs, iap-1 appears to be confined to Group I lepidopteran NPVs and is a member of a lineage distinct from the other iap homologs.
 Deletion mutants of iap-1 were similar to wt in their replication in cells lines and larvae of T. ni and S. frugiperda.
-However, when they were co-infected with wt virus in Tn-368 (but not Sf-21) cells, the mutants appeared to out compete wt virus (91).
-Evidence suggested that transfection of AcMNPV iap-1 into T. ni cells suppressed apoptosis by HearNPV infections, although a recombinant HearNPV expressing iap-1 also suppressed apoptosis, BV production was not rescued (92).
-In another investigation in EppoMNPV, The iap-1 gene was able to delay apoptosis onset caused by inducing agents such as actinomycin but was not able to prevent apoptosis upon prolonged exposure of the cells to the inducer (93).
+However, when they were co-infected with wt virus in Tn-368 (but not Sf-21) cells, the mutants appeared to out compete wt virus (100).
+Evidence suggested that transfection of AcMNPV iap-1 into T. ni cells suppressed apoptosis by HearNPV infections, although a recombinant HearNPV expressing iap-1 also suppressed apoptosis, BV production was not rescued (101).
+In another investigation in EppoMNPV, The iap-1 gene was able to delay apoptosis onset caused by inducing agents such as actinomycin but was not able to prevent apoptosis upon prolonged exposure of the cells to the inducer (102).
+In another study, transient expression of iap-1 form a variety of viruses induced apoptosis and it was suggested that this might facilitate dissemination of the virus (103).